Fort Des Moines Provisional Army Officer Training School: Establishment of the First Black Officers' Training Camp

+Operations of the Camp

+On June 17, 1917, 1,250 trainees arrived at the camp.
+They studied "trench warfare, infantry drill, physical drill, equipment maintenance, bayonet and saber drill, musketry training, signaling and semaphore training, and regimental organization."
+The schedule ran from 5:45 A.M. to 9:45 P.M. and the officer trainees were paid $100 per month.

+Fort Des Moines was also used as a training camp for black medical personnel at the same time it served as a black officer training center.
+"Graduates of this 5-month course included 104 medical officers, 12 dental officers, and 948 enlisted men."

+The camp was run by Colonel Charles C. Ballou, a white officer, although many in the black community were hoping that Lieutenant Colonel Charles Young, a black officer, would be chosen.

+Colonel Ballou impressed upon his trainees the importance of the camp's success: "Your race will be on trial with you as its representatives during the existence of this training camp."
+Colonel Ballou had experience commanding black troops in the 24th Infantry Regiment.
+Ballou was replaced at Fort Des Moines by Lieutenant Colonel Henry Hunt when Ballou was promoted to Brigadier General.

+The commissioning ceremony was supposed to take place in September, but was pushed back to October 10th. "“Six hundred twenty-nine men earned commissions ranging in rank from second lieutenant to captain.” in the National Army: 106 as Captains, 329 as First Lieutenants, and 204 as Second Lieutenants."

+After a two-week leave, these officers received orders to report to seven army camps around the country.
+The officers trained black soldiers in different units.
+All these units were sent to fight in France as the 92nd Division.
+Charles Ballou had been promoted to Major General and led the 92nd Division in France.

 Later history

 Much of the original 640-acre base was sold off for development as the city grew.
 The main surviving portion of the base, organized around the parade ground, is located at the northwestern corner of that land.
 Portions of the former base are now used as the Blank Park Zoo, and part of the parade ground has had an apartment complex built on it.
 Despite this, a number of the fort's buildings still stand, mainly on the southern and eastern edges of the parade ground.
 These buildings, including barracks, quarters, and stables, are now used for a variety of civic and commercial purposes.
 These surviving elements of the fort were designated a National Historic Landmark in 1974, in recognition of their role in the advancement of African Americans and women in the United States military forces.

 The Fort Des Moines Museum and Education Center honors the U.S. Army's first officer candidate class for African American men in 1917, and the establishment of the first Women's Army Auxiliary Corps (WAAC's) in 1942.